ancient-wonder/similar-listings/README.md

 ### Viewing the module

+1. If MongoDB daemon is not currently running, run it: `mongod` (may need to be run as `sudo mongod` depending on your settings)
-1. From within the root directory, start the server: `npm start`
+2. From within the root directory, start the server: `npm start`
-2. From your browser, open the module: `http://localhost:3003`
+3. From your browser, open the module: `http://localhost:3003`